 - The Review Panel shall consist of trained graduate student and faculty panelists.
 Both graduate student and faculty members of the Review Panel shall have full voting rights.
-The Chair (or designee) shall be a non-voting member and shall serve as the panel moderator. - 2.
-The Graduate Honor System Advisor shall be a non-voting member and shall serve in an advisory capacity to the Chair and the Review Panel.
+The Chair (or designee) shall be a non-voting member and shall serve as the panel moderator. - The Graduate Honor System Advisor shall be a nonvoting member and shall serve in an advisory capacity to the Chair and the Review Panel. - 3.
+If the case involves a Research Integrity Office finding of responsibility for research misconduct, a representative of the RIO shall be present in a nonvoting capacity to answer panelist questions about the investigation and finding of responsibility.